-\textbf{Optimal ERM model:} The optimal ERM model is obtained by minimizing the expected risk in predicting the latent attributes.
-Since parameters are not shared between the prediction of $\A$ and $\B$, we can consider their optimization separately.
-We consider the optimization of parameters for predicting $\A$ since we are interested in the performance drop while predicting $\rvA$ from interventional data.
+\textbf{An optimal ERM model} minimizes the expected training risk in predicting the latent attributes.
+Since we are interested in the accuracy drop in predicting $\rvA$ from interventional data, we consider the optimization of parameters for predicting $\rvA$ by minimizing the expected mean squared error over the training distribution.